buildpacks/rfcs/0000-spec-distribution.md

 ### Layer Blob

-Each FS layer blob in the image contains a single buildpack blob tgz and a series of symlinks.
+Each FS layer blob in the image contains a single buildpack blob tgz and at least one symlink.
+A symlink should be created for each buildpack version that the blob is assembled to support.

 ```
 /cnb/blobs/<sha256 checksum of buildpack blob tgz>/